gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 my shoulders and my speed.
 Might have had my nose too, if it hadn't been for that beating he took when he was thirteen.

 If I was stronger, I would have hugged her.
-But I'm a coward when it comes to women's tears, and that well ran dry a long time ago.
+But that well ran dry a long time ago, and I'm a coward when it comes to women's tears.
 I rolled my head to one side to work a kink out of my neck.
 "So what do you want me to do?"
 I asked.

 "Whatever you can," she said quietly.
 She stepped up to me and kissed my cheek